 Should you make this easy homemade nut-free granola recipe, please leave a comment below.
-Also, don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I love to see your remakes!
+Also, don’t forget to tag me in your Instagram or Facebook post with @elavegan and use #elavegan because I love to see your remakes!
 Definitely also check out my Breakfast Granola Cups which are currently my favorite sweet treat.
 You can also have a look at these soft and chewy Granola Bars!

-- Line a large baking sheet with parchment paper and preheat oven to 325 degrees Fahrenheit (165 degrees Celsius).
+- Line a large baking sheet with parchment paper and preheat the oven to 325 degrees Fahrenheit (165 degrees Celsius).

 - Add all dry ingredients into a big bowl and stir with a spoon.